SiddhantKumar14/SiddhantKumar14/README.md

 <h1 align="center">Hi, I'm Siddhant👋</h1>

 ## About me!
- - Final Year Undergrad Student at IIIT Naya Raipur
+ - IIIT NR
- - Worked with Computer Vision and Deep Learning!
+ - Bangalore
- - Currently working with 3D CNNs and learning DevOps
+ - Works with Computer Vision and Deep Learning
  - Into anime, gaming and philosophy

 ## Socials: